RightToAskOrg/cryptoplaceholderlibrary/README.md

   - q
  ```
  It needs to define what parameters will be passed in and what object/values will be returned.
 Depending on how it is currently implemented it might be easy to just replace with a single method as above, or if it currently calls multiple methods in ElectionGuard then the granularity of of the method calls could be increased to match.

+ Questions:

+ - EG has two different CP versions - one with an explicit seed and one without.
+Which one do we need?
+ - How does the client receive the server public key?
+In what format?
+ - What will the format for the returned ballot including proofs and ciphertexts be?

+ Most of the hashing, randomness, etc is internal.